hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Welcome 0.6.6!
 I daresay it came as a surprise to me but it rekindles the hope that other major improvements are yet to come, not only the (already promised) IO!
 I appreciate that the team working on this does not have the time to keep us posted while they are at it.
 So we have to be faithful, aka full of faith :-)

 [17:36:26](#ZduvAjQNstAL_sE0PyEEgm61jjksOa7Np5Er1YQEFrM) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
-What's next section is the one I am always looking for Ì†ΩÌ∏Ä This time, my prediction was wrong.
+What's next section is the one I am always looking for üòÄ This time, my prediction was wrong.
 I thought, RSC2 goes first, IO later.
-But - whatever comes first, is going to be great Ì†ΩÌπÇ
+But - whatever comes first, is going to be great üôÇ

 [20:18:01](#URkfOP0rF829pkVgPb3g6Q-eTZo0KxE5JGav5eUGh3M) <dockimbel>:
 dander (Dave Andersen): The new Red release has stable versions.
 I logged in Chocolatey to try to update whatever script it uses to make it work again, but I have no clue how to achieve that.
 If you have time, please update it.